valhuber/Logic-Bank/README.md

 You can
 1. Navigate to Order 11011 (a _multi-page_ web app)
+2. Click Edit so you can make changes
+3. Change the Shipped Date
-2. Verify logic enforcement - change the Shipped Date
+3. Verify logic enforcement
     * The web app has been [configured](../../wiki/Flask-App-Builder-Integration) to activate the rules
     * The logic for this update [is interesting](../../wiki/home#example-ship-order---pruning-adjustment-and-cascade) - check out the console log